-A relative performance index measures the relative performance-generally the relative total return-of two index components.
+A relative performance index measures the relative performance - generally the relative total return - of two index components.
 As of the date of this booklet, the only relative performance options approved for trading are options on indexes of which both index components are equity securities (one or both of which could be non-leveraged fund shares).
-One of the components in each pair is referred to as the tendent component and the second serfered to as the tendentark component.
-The index is calculated by measuring the total return of the target component relative to the total return of the benchmark component.
-The index will rise as and to the extent that the target component outperforms the benchmark component value of the relative performance index will be set to a base value, such as 100, initially.
+One of the components in each pair is referred to as the target component, and the second is referred to as the target component and the second is referred to as the target component of the benchmark component.
+The index will rise as and to the extent that the target component outperforms the benchmark component, and will fall as and to the extent that the opposite occurs.
+The value of the relative performance index will be set to a base value, such as 100, initially.
 The following example illustrates the calculation of a relative performance index.

-EXAMPLE: Assume that a relative performance idex.
+EXAMPLE: Assume that a relative performance index.

 calculation of a relative performance index.
 EXAMPLE: Assume that a relative performance index has an initial base value of 100.
 If the total return of the target component in one day is 10% and the total return of the benchmark component in the one day poriod is 9%, the index value of the relative performance index at the end of the one day period would equal 100 × (1 + 10%)/(1 + 9%) = 10.0 92.
-If the total return of the target component in the one day period is 9% and the total return of the benchmark component in the one day period is 9% and the total return of the benchmark component in the one day period would equal 100 × (1 + 9%)/(1 + 10%) = 99.09.
+If the total return of the target component in the one day period is 9% and the total return of the benchmark component in the one day period is 9% and the total return of the benchmark component in the one day period as 10%, the index value of the relative performance index at the end of the one day period would equal 100 × (1 + 9%)/(1 + 10%) = 99.09.